FelixEcker/pasfetch/README.md

 * fl:KERNEL The Kernel Version
 * fl:UPTIME The systems uptime
 * fl:CPU The CPU modelname
+* fl:HOST The modelname of the host system

 *To specify an ENV variable add `env:` followed by the name of the variable. `fl` stands for file.
 Any point which has the `fl` prefix is fetched from a file or a shell command, this is only important for the program to know how to get the information.*